 International Tom Hanks Day

-It may have started off as an April Fools’ joke back in 2004, but the day has grown into much more – an international and charitable event now supported by Tom Hanks.
-Every year on the Saturday closest to the 1st of April, a big, fun-packed party is held in Chicago.
-Other events take place around the world.
+It may have started off as an April Fools’ joke back in 2004, but the day has grown into much more: an international and charitable event now supported by Tom Hanks.
+Every year on the Saturday closest to the first of April, a big, fun-packed party is held in Chicago.

-If you’re interested in hosting an event in your town, you can contact one the founders, Kevin Turk, at firstname.lastname@example.org.
+If you’re interested in hosting an event in your town, you can contact one the founders, Kevin Turk, via e-mail: firstname.lastname@example.org.

 Message from Kevin Turk